entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 The `ent jhipster` command is the recommended way to generate microservices and micro frontends but you can also perform these tasks manually.
 Either way you can use the [Entando CLI](../../docs/reference/entando-cli.md#check-environment) to verify you have the necessary prerequisites in place (e.g. Java, npm, git, etc.).

 ### CLI Installation
 No additional steps are needed here.
-Running `ent check-env develop` automatically installs the correct version of JHipster and the Entando Blueprint for you.
+Running `ent check-env develop` automatically installs the correct versions of JHipster and the Entando Blueprint for you.
 The `ent jhipster` command makes use of those dependencies.

 ### Manual Installation
 1. Install JHipster `npm install -g generator-jhipster@6.9.1`